About this guide

 - charitable, religious and non-profit organisations that represent their members’ interests

-- people who represent the personal affairs of their family or friends
+- people who represent their personal affairs of those of their family or friends

 - members of trade delegations visiting Australia